Billy McKinney Player Props: Yankees vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.67 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies' 5.68 team ERA ranks 29th among all MLB pitching staffs.

-- The Rockies surrender the most home runs in baseball (136 total, 1.5 per game).
+- The Rockies give up the most home runs in baseball (137 total, 1.5 per game).

-- The right-hander last appeared on Saturday against the San Francisco Giants, when he tossed 3 2/3 innings, allowing three earned runs while giving up seven hits.
+- The right-hander's most recent appearance was on Wednesday, July 5 against the Houston Astros, when he went four innings, surrendering five earned runs while allowing seven hits.

-- In 19 games this season, the 27-year-old has a 6.65 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .294 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.